m4rkbello/m4rkbello/README.md

 <hr>
 <h1>Hi!
-I'm M4rk. 👨‍💻 I'm still learning and improving every single day, dreaming of becoming a Fullstack Web Developer.</h1>
+I'm M4rk. 👨‍💻 I'm still learning and aiming to improve and to be efficient not only effective, dreaming of becoming a Fullstack Web Developer.</h1>

 <hr>
 <marquee>